johnath/beep/DEVELOPMENT.md

   * TODO: Make beep.1 refer to README.md at the installed location.
   * TODO: Document references to Johnathan's Email or Website as historic.
-  * TODO: Update CREDITS with the changes since 2010 (beep-1.3) and/or 2013 (last commit to github.com/johnath/beep)
   * TODO: Go over all documentation regarding links.